-Boxers were originally bred in Germany in the late 19th and early 20th century.
+Boxers were originally bred in Germany in the late 19th and early 20th centuries.

 They descend from the now extinct Bullenbeisser.
-The Bullenbeisser was crossed with the Mastiff, Bulldog, and possibly Great Dane, to make a sleeker and more elegant version of the German “bull biters”.
+The Bullenbeisser was crossed with the Mastiff, Bulldog, and possibly the Great Dane to make a sleeker and more elegant version of the German “bull biters.”